rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     DbgPrint("[*] VMM Stack for logical processor %d : %llx\n", ProcessorID, g_GuestState[ProcessorID].VmmStack);
 ```

-As you can see from the above code, we use VMM\_Stack for each core separately (defined in **\_VirtualMachineState** structure).
+As you can see from the above code, we use `VmmStack` for each core separately (defined in the `VIRTUAL_MACHINE_STATE` structure).

-All the other things like Clearing VMCS State, loading VMCS, and executing VMLAUNCH are exactly the same as the previous part, so I don't want to describe them again but see the function responsible for preparing our current core to be virtualized.
+All the other things like clearing the VMCS state, loading VMCS, and executing VMLAUNCH are exactly the same as the previous part, so I don't want to describe them again but see the function responsible for preparing our current core to be virtualized.

 ```
 VOID